Dubbo: Retail

 Dubbo is also considered a major shopping centre for the surrounding regional areas in the Central and Far Western districts of New South Wales.
-Dubbo has many shopping districts, including the large and very recently renewed Orana Mall (East Dubbo), Macquarie and Talbragar Streets (City Centre), Centro Dubbo, Riverdale, and Tamworth Street local stores (South Dubbo).
-Dubbo features many boutiques and unique stores, as well as major national stores including Myer, Big W, Kmart (replaced Target in October 2020), Officeworks, Coles, Woolworths, Mitre 10, Bunnings Warehouse, The Good Guys, Harvey Norman, JB Hi-Fi, Sportsmans Warehouse and The Coffee Club.
+Dubbo has many shopping districts, including the large Orana Mall (East Dubbo), Macquarie and Talbragar Streets (City Centre), Centro Dubbo, Riverdale, Delroy Park (West Dubbo) and Tamworth Street local stores (South Dubbo).
+Dubbo features many boutiques and unique stores, as well as major national stores.

-A new suburban shopping centre in West Dubbo contains a Woolworths supermarket (Dubbo's third) and 15 smaller retail shops.

 Tourism

 Tourism is also a significant local industry.
 Dubbo features the open-range Taronga Western Plains Zoo, which is home to various species of endangered animals, including the white, black, and Indian rhinoceroses, and runs a successful breeding program for a number of endangered species.
 The zoo is home to numerous specimens from around the world in spacious open-range moat enclosures, grouped according to their continent of origin.
-Other town attractions include the historic Dundullimal Homestead and the historic Old Dubbo Gaol in the middle of the commercial centre of Macquarie Street.
+Other town attractions include the historic Dundullimal Homestead, and the historic Old Dubbo Gaol in the middle of the commercial centre of Macquarie Street.
 The Western Plains Cultural Centre includes four gallery exhibition spaces, two museum exhibition spaces, and a community arts centre.

-The Royal Flying Doctor Service base at Dubbo airport has a large visitor information centre, staffed by volunteers, which features a King Air 200 turboprop aircraft and a variety of touch-screen interactive displays illustrating aspects of RFDS operations.
+The Royal Flying Doctor Service base at Dubbo Regional Airport has a large visitor information centre, staffed by volunteers, which features a King Air 200 turboprop aircraft and a variety of touch-screen interactive displays illustrating aspects of RFDS operations.

+Rare-earths

+The Dubbo mine and processing plant, located on the Toongi mineral deposit, has total ore reserves of over 75 million tonnes, and a rare-earth oxides proportion of 0.74%.
+The min will produce zirconium dioxide, a material used in dental implants.
+The mine is being developed by Australian Strategic Minerals in partnership with Hyundai, with plans to process the ore in South Korea.
+It is a recipient of a government grant under the Commonwealth Government's "International Partnerships in Critical Minerals" program.

 Education

 The 20 schools and secondary colleges include the Dubbo School of Distance Education.
 It is home to one of the four main campuses of Charles Sturt University, which is located next to the Senior Campus of Dubbo College (successor to Dubbo High School, founded in 1917).
-There are three private K-12 schools located in Dubbo which are Macquarie Anglican Grammar School, Dubbo Christian School and St Johns College.
+There are three private K–12 schools located in Dubbo which are Macquarie Anglican Grammar School, Dubbo Christian School and St Johns College.